A tour of precious cultural assets that remain in Minami Aizu, the southern part of the Aizu region [Fukushima Prefecture]

 Local performing arts are still performed on the Omomo Stage ©Oideyo Minamiaizu

-``Omomo Butai'' (Minami Aizu Omomo District) is the only remaining stage other than Hinoemago where Kabuki was performed.
-This stage, built on the grounds of Komada Shrine, has a width of 7.6m and a depth of 5.58m.
-The roof is thatched, and local performing arts from the town are currently performed in early August.
+This stage, set in the grounds of Komatake Jinja, has a width of 7.6m and a depth of 5.58m.
+The roof is thatched, and local local performing arts are currently being performed in early August.
 Important tangible folk cultural property of the country.

 • Facility name: Daimomo Stage